MalDev Myths

 ETW Patching

 ETW is the Event Tracing for Windows, its like Syslog, or Windows Event Logs.
-A process can create ETW events by himself: e.g. for performance monitoring, or application specific events.
+A process can create ETW events by itself: e.g. for performance monitoring, or application-specific events.
 The Windows kernel will also generate ETW events, based on what a process is doing.

-Its not possible to disable ETW it, unless you are in the Kernel.
-You can only stop the application-specific events by patching ETW in the process - which arent that important.
+It’s not possible to disable ETW, unless you are in the Kernel.
+You can only stop the application-specific events by patching ETW in the process - which aren’t that important.
 Most of the ETW events are not created by the process itself.

 Process OS EDR